Joramco Academy Embarks on Promising New Academic Year

-(MENAFN- Asdaa BCW) Joramco Academy, a subsidiary of Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), has recently announced the commencement of its new academic year, with two new classes.
+(MENAFN- Asdaa-amman) Amman, Jordan – December 20, 2023) ¬— Joramco Academy, a subsidiary of Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), has recently announced the commencement of its new academic year, with two new classes.

 The semester commenced in November after a successful campaign aimed at promoting the academy’s educational program.
 The campaign was designed to attract potential students and support youth and decrease unemployment rates in Jordan.